odanc/money-transfer/README.md

     }
 ]
 ```
+Such responses are marked with corresponding 4xx `HTTP` status codes.

 ## Intro
-Upon the start application generates 2 random accounts for convinience which can be retrieved by endpoint mentioned above.
+Upon the start application will generate 2 random accounts for convinience.
+They can be retrieved by requesting `GET` `/api/accounts`.
+Domain models are remained as simple as possible for clarity purposes
+and no "real world" rules are applied: no strict checks for money transfers possibility,
+no constraints for amount values, no transactions scheduling or states.